 The temporary bins are easier to empty each day.
-Taking both trash and recycling bins directly to the beachgoers, the bins are labeled and serve as a convenient advertisement and incentive to place potential litter in its place.
-The bins feature large color graphics to help people put trash and recycling in the correct bin.
+Taking both trash and recycling bins directly to the beachgoers, the bins are labeled and serve as a convenient advertisement and incentive to put potential litter in its place.

 Challenged with an Increase of Beach Litter in 2020

-In 2020, the litter issue was exacerbated by exponentially larger instances of takeout packaging due to COVID-19 restrictions and depleted abilities to mobilize additional city staff and volunteers.
-Pollution generated by single-use packaging from restaurant to-go orders has seen a significant spike in beach communities since the coronavirus began and it is only expected to worsen over summer holiday weekends.
+In 2020, the litter issue was exacerbated by exponentially larger instances of takeout packaging due to COVID-19 restrictions.
+Pollution generated by single-use plastic and packaging from restaurant to-go orders has seen a significant spike in beach communities since the pandemic began.
+The issue remains persistent.
 The spike in tourism at the beach and far too many examples of negligence has made the use of temporary waste and recycling bins a necessity to provide relief for the city’s most heavily-trafficked beaches.

 Enjoy the Scene, and Keep it Clean

 Over the past decade, the Clean Beach Coalition has kept over 3.5 million pounds of trash off the beach and out of the ocean.
-In previous years the program has collected on average over 348,000 pounds of trash and recyclables over the summer holiday weekends.
-With the support of coalition members Think Blue San Diego, The Coca-Cola Foundation, and Urban Corps of San Diego County, the coalition aims to educate beachgoers about the harms of beach and marine litter, and how we can lessen our impact by swapping out single-use, disposable products with reusable alternatives.
+With the support of coalition members Think Blue San Diego, City of San Diego Parks & Recreation Department, The Coca-Cola Foundation, and Urban Corps of San Diego County, the coalition aims to educate beachgoers about the harms of beach and marine litter, and how we can lessen our impact by swapping out single-use, disposable products with reusable alternatives.